VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## How to send data from Statsd-compatible clients

 VictoriaMetrics supports extended statsd protocol.
 Currently, it supports `tags` and `value packing` extensions provided by [dogstatsd](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell).
 Metric type name added into the special label `__statsd_metric_type__`.
 Which could be later used for streaming aggregation.

+ VictoriaMetrics supports the following metric types:

+* `c` Counter type.
+* `g`  Gauge type.
+* `ms` Timer type.
+* `m` Meters type.
+* `h` Histogram type.
+* `s` Set type with only numeric values.
+* `d` Distribution type.

+The `Not Assigned` type is not supported due to the ambiguity surrounding its aggregation method.
+The aggregation process cannot be determined as the type is undefined.

+It is strongly advisable to configure streaming aggregation for each metric type.
+This process serves two primary objectives: firstly, it involves the transformation of the statsd data model into the VictoriaMetrics data model.
+VictoriaMetrics requires a consistent interval between data points.
+Secondly, it aims to minimize disk space utilization and overall resource consumption during data ingestion.

  Enable Statsd receiver in VictoriaMetrics by setting `-statsdListenAddr` command line flag and configure [steaming aggregation](https://docs.victoriametrics.com/stream-aggregation/).
 For instance, the following command will enable Statsd receiver in VictoriaMetrics on TCP and UDP port `8125`: